Consumers reps needed for Elevating the Human Experience Enabler Working Groups

 - How will I contribute to the groups?

-Meeting three: Shortlisting the scored initiatives for recommendation to the steering committee (two hours).
+- Meeting three (May 2021): Shortlisting the scored initiatives and discussion on which will be recommended to the steering committee (two hours).

 Will I be paid for my time?

-We are investigating remuneration for consumer representative roles and will be able to advise on this in the new year.
+We are investigating remuneration for the consumer representative roles and hope to advise on this shortly after the first meetings.
 If we are unable to do so, you can withdraw at any time.
-We can refund any travel and parking costs incurred.

 Can I apply if I live in a regional or rural area?

 Yes.
-Input from regional and rural areas is critical to Elevating the Human Experience and we are seeking rural representation across the chairs of the Enabler Working Groups.
+Input from regional and rural areas is critical to Elevating the Human Experience and we are seeking rural and regional representation across the Enabler Working Groups.
+Due to COVID 19, all meetings will be held virtually.

 When do I need to respond by?